How dog friendly are we?

 - We ask that you bring your pet’s bed and bedding to provide a familiar environment in otherwise strange surroundings.
 If they normally sleep in a crate, then bring it along.

-- We provide a water bowl, some spare poop bags and at Beachscape and Tides a small edible treat for your pet.
+- At Beachscape and Tides, we provide a water bowl, some spare poop bags and a small edible treat for your pet.

 - It’s a good idea to bring sufficient towels and rugs to dry and clean your pet and to protect floors etc. The beach is pure sand, and the sea very wet, so you can guarantee your pet will have a whale of a time getting sandy and wet and expecting you to clean him up afterwards!
-We do ask that you keep them off the beds and the sofas, as their claws can rip through the leather, the sand stains the bedlinen and the hairs are very difficult to remove.
+We do ask that you keep them off the beds as the sand stains the bedlinen and the hairs are very difficult to remove.
+If they go on the sofas please bring your own throws and ensure the sofas are fully covered, as their claws can rip through the leather.

 - Please be considerate to other guests and owners by making sure that you clean up after your dog.
 We do provide some poop bags if you run out or forget to pack them.